Jiahuiqu/Multimodal-change-detection-dataset-XDU-Liyukou/README.md

 The dataset encompasses diverse scenes,including trees, roads, soil, and buildings, showcasing the dynamic changes of various ground objects such as farmlands and land covers.

+The source files of the dataset are provided in the [Releases](../../releases) section of this repository.

 ## Citation

 If you use the **XDU-Liyukou dataset** in your research, please cite: